PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/86/answer-0-1-2(1).md

     return indexed.unstack(columns)
 ```

-This change ensures that when columns=None, a TypeError with a descriptive error message is raised, as expected by the test case.
+This fix checks if `columns` is `None` before proceeding with the rest of the function and raises a `TypeError` with an appropriate error message if it is `None`.
+This ensures that the correct error message is displayed for the given test case and does not affect other successful tests.